oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-tts/ai-speech-tts.md

     <strong>Sub Tag:</strong> Allows you to specify a substitution for a word or phrase or abbreviation as per requirement.

-    <strong>Paragraph and Sentence Tag:</strong> Wraps a single sentence or group of sentences, helping the speech synthesizer to determine the correct prosody (intonation, rhythm, and stress).
+    <strong>Paragraph and Sentence Tag:</strong> Wraps a single sentence or a paragraph, helping the speech synthesizer to determine the correct break between sentences and paragraphs.

-    <strong>Say As Tag:</strong> Specifies how a text should be interpreted and pronounced, such as reading numbers as digits, dates, units, currencies or telephone numbers.
+    <strong>Say As Tag:</strong> Specifies how a text should be interpreted and pronounced, such as reading numbers as digits, dates, units, currencies, telephone numbers or abbreviations.

     <strong>Break Tag:</strong> Inserts a pause of a specified duration or strength between words or sentences, providing better control over the flow of speech.

     <strong>Phoneme Tag:</strong> Provides phonetic pronunciation for words or phrases, allowing you to specify how the text should be pronounced using a phonetic alphabet like IPA (International Phonetic Alphabet).

     <strong>Prosody Tag:</strong> Controls the pitch, rate, and volume of the spoken text to adjust how it is delivered.

+    <strong>Voice Tag:</strong> Allows you to use multiple voices in a single SSML request.

 4. Click *Generate* button to generate the audio response for the ssml input
     ![SSML audio response](./images/ssml-output.png " ")